 Running uphill might feel like a slog right now, but we have some tips to transform your experience moving forward.
 Below, we’ll help you master uphill running technique and learn to love the incline.

 Hill running workouts are excellent for improving running posture and endurance, especially when we run them short and fast (also known as hill sprints).
-Here a just a few of the many running uphill benefits:
+Here a just a few of the many benefits of hill running:

 Read on for three quick hill running tips that can make running easier–and can help you become a stronger, more efficient runner!